serversideup/amplitudejs/README.md

 ### Elements

-AmplitudeJS comes with a variety of elements.
+Amplitude.js comes with a variety of elements.
 Each element is picked up by a class prefixed with 'amplitude-' and depending on the environment, an attribute that relates to the index of a song in your list of songs.
 All elements can be styled simply based off of class or if you want to define specific ids in CSS.
 Besides album art, you could apply these classes to a variety of elements.
 Album art has to be an <img> element,